5 Recommendations to Improve Your Posture and Relieve Back Pain

 You should remember that being sedentary happens because your body is passive in a position.
 A clear example of this happens during the work day in offices.

-Recommendations for increasing your posture and fighting back pain
+Recommendations for bettering your posture and to relieve back pain

 Based on what we just said, we’re going to give a series of recommendations to give you an adequate posture.
-This helps us to fight back pain well.
+By having better posture we can even relieve back pain as well.

 1. Prioritize your comfort